andreaippo/demo-tracing/README.md

 You will need `podman` or `docker` installed, along with `compose`.

-Run command `podman compose up -d --build` or `docker compose up -d --build`.
+Run command `podman compose up -d --build --force-recreate` or `docker compose up -d --build --force-recreate`.

 Send a request to the REST API via `curl localhost:8080/persons`.